Experience-Monks/.github/CONTRIBUTING.md

 We tag every pull request with a label marking whether the change should go in the next patch, minor, or a major version.

-Every significant change is documented in the [changelog file](CHANGELOG.md).
+Every significant change should be documented in the CHANGELOG.md

 ## Bugs